What Are Privacy and Obscure Glasses?

 We’ve noted many of the benefits and uses for privacy glass.
 Many homeowners, though, opt for tinted residential windows rather than privacy glass.

-There are a wide range of window tints available for residential use, and their costs can vary greatly as well.
+There is a wide range of window tints available for residential use, and their costs can vary greatly as well.

 Types of Obscure Glass

 Obscure glass can be used anywhere in the home where you desire increased privacy, or where you want to add decorative accents.
-There are many different types of obscure glass from which to choose.
+There are many different types of obscure glass to choose from.
 Here’s a rundown of 12 of the most popular types of privacy glass.

 Frosted Glass

 This is one the most widely used types of privacy glass in both residential and commercial settings.
-The glass is sandblasted or etched with acid to decrease transparency.
+Manufacturers sandblast or etch the glass with acid to decrease transparency.
 It’s commonly used in bedrooms, offices, bathrooms and home libraries.
-This process is very similar to etching with one key difference: Frosting changes the appearance of the glass, while etching alters its texture.
+This process is similar to etching with one key difference: Frosting changes the appearance of the glass, while etching alters its texture.

 Etched Glass